-Here is an analysis of Emma Lazarus’ poem ‘The New Colossus’, which is a sonnet that has inspired countless of Americans.
+Here is an analysis of Emma Lazarus’ poem ‘The New Colossus’, which is a sonnet that has inspired countless Americans.
 In 1903, a copy of Lazarus’ poem was engraved on a bronze plaque on the pedestal of the Statue of Liberty.
 Lazarus wrote the poem after the Statue of Liberty Committee asked her to write something about the statue.
 Lazarus, a native of New York City, published a collection of poetry when she was still a teenager.
 In addition to writing poetry, Lazarus also enjoyed reading British and American literature, and she also wrote many articles on varying topics.
 Sadly, Lazarus died in 1887, sixteen years before her most famous poem was engraved on the Statue of Liberty.

-The New Colossus Summary
+Explore The New Colossus

 In short form, this is a poem that was inspired by the Statue of Liberty.
 In the poem, Lazarus depicts the Statue of Liberty as a woman who is welcoming all of those who need a home, and she names her the Mother of Exiles.
 She holds her torch in order to light the way of all of those who are seeking shelter in a new land.
 Lady Liberty will not turn anyone away: she will accept the tired and poor and anyone else who needs to be free.

-Breakdown Analysis of The New Colossus
+Analysis of The New Colossus

-One cannot analyse this poem without first looking at its title, which refers to the statue of the Greek god Helios that once stood at the harbor in Rhodes, Greece, over two thousand years ago.
+One cannot analyze this poem without first looking at its title, which refers to the statue of the Greek god Helios that once stood at the harbor in Rhodes, Greece, over two thousand years ago.
 The title also claims that the Statue of Liberty is a replacement of sorts for the old Greek statue; the poet does this by including the word “new” in the title.
 Lazarus makes mention of the ancient statue in the first and second lines of the poem.
 She writes, “Not like the brazen giant of Greek fame,/With conquering limbs astride from land to land…”

 Next, Lazarus’ The New Colossus is an example of a Petrarchan sonnet.
 The poem is fourteen lines long, and the first eight lines, called an octave, have the rhyme scheme abbaabba.
 The last six lines, called a sestet, have a rhyme scheme of cdcdcd.

-As stated earlier, the speaker of the poem, presumably Lazarus, compares the Statute of Liberty to the Colossus.
+As stated earlier, the speaker of the poem, presumably Lazarus, compares the Statue of Liberty to the Colossus.
 She says that unlike the giant statute the Greeks made, America’s statue will be of “A mighty woman with a torch,/ whose flame is the imprisoned lightning…” Also in these lines, she stresses that the Statue of Liberty will be welcoming, whereas the Colossus was meant to intimidate those who reached Greece’s shores.
 In addition, Lazarus personifies the statue, giving her the ability to “welcome” and “command.”

 In lines five and six, Lazarus creates a new name for the Statue of Liberty: “…and her name/Mother of Exiles.”
 Since an exile is someone who is forced to leave their homeland, Lazarus is explaining that Lady Liberty will not only welcome those exiles, but she will also be mother-like to them, comforting and supporting them like every good mother does.
 She extends this thought into the next line, stating that the hand holding the torch “glows world-wide welcome.”
 In other words, her torch is lighting the way for all to see.